peterducai/openshift-etcd-suite/README.md

 tools to troubleshoot ETCD on Openshift 4

+For easy use of container you can create alias for openshift-etcd-suite

+> alias oes="podman run --volume /$(pwd):/test:Z quay.io/peterducai/openshift-etcd-suite:latest"

 ## etcd.sh script

 ETCD script will make collect info from ETCD pods, make little summary and search for errors/issues and explains what are expected values